Miscellaneous Ideas, Activities, and Resources for the Parable of Talents, Pounds

 Talent Toolbox Idea from Nanci H:

-I used this "parable of Talents" children's sermon (found at link) as an idea for a woodworking workshop - we are making and decorating toolboxes to take home.
+I used this "parable of Talents" children's sermon (found at http://www.sermons4kids.com/three_toolboxes.htm ).
+It gave me the idea for a woodworking workshop - we are making and decorating toolboxes to take home.
 On the toolbox we wrote various "spiritual talents" that a person could have: caring, speaking the truth, giving, giving thanks, learning, praying, helping others, interpreting the Bible, etc. (See "gifts of the spirit.)

 Inside we placed things the kids had worked on: a collection of key verses from the Bible attached to a key-ring.
 Two prayers, one of thanksgiving and one asking for help.
 A dollar to use to help someone in need.
 And a small tape measure with the words written on the back of the tape: "Measure Up to God's Expectations".